 Prior to your first day at work, do your homework about your company – learn about the history of the company, it’s products and it’s values etc.

 Being the newbie can be terrifying and it may feel like you are being watched, but be assured, you aren’t, so relax.

 By listening carefully you will put yourself in the best possible position to gain as much knowledge about the company and its colleagues as you can.

-From day one, make a real effort to know the names of those colleagues and superiors with whom you will be interacting with on a daily basis.
+From day one, make a real effort to know the names of those colleagues and superiors you will be interacting with on a daily basis.

 This will not go down well with your colleagues, simply let your work speak for itself.

 You will be received more positively if you introduce yourself before people introduce you.